Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Founder, Music Director

-Vince has had many of his students go off to music college and pursue music as a career and although he doesn't teach as much anyone, is still very involved with developing programs and leading U.S. Music Lessons to being the first choice for families in our area.
+Vince has had many of his students go off to music college and pursue music as a career and although he doesn't teach as much anymore, he is still very involved with developing programs and leading U.S. Music Lessons to being the first choice for families in our area.

 Mona Rosoga